 In this article:

 Time is a configurable solution, so you can make it fit with your business requirements and organisation structure.
 Below are our top tips for getting your account set up.
-They have been split into 4 key stages and can be done in any order, however it's a really good idea to get everything set up before you add your employees.
+They have been split into 4 key stages and can be done in any order, however, it's a really good idea to get everything set up before you add your employees.

 Step 1: Create Teams

 Go to Organization > Teams to create the different teams you'd like to have within the system.
 You won't be able to add the managers at this point, as you have not added your employees yet.
 You can do this later on.
+You can also correctly structure your Org Chart when creating Teams by adding the correct Parent Team.

 Step 2: Work Profiles